 What can I do to reduce exposure to lead in drinking water?

-- Run tap water to flush out lead.
-If water has not been used for several hours, allow the water to run at the tap for 15 to 30 seconds or until it becomes cold or reaches a steady temperature before using it for drinking or cooking.
+- Run your water to flush out lead.
+If a faucet has not been used for several hours, allow the water to run at the tap for 15 to 30 seconds or until it becomes cold or reaches a steady temperature before using it for drinking or cooking.
 This flushes lead-containing water from the pipes.
 The water you run from drinking water taps does not have to be wasted; you can use this water for cleaning purposes or watering plants.
-You may want to keep a container of drinking water in your refrigerator so you don't have to run water every time you need it.
+You may want to keep a container of drinking water in your refrigerator so you don’t have to run water every time you need it.

 - Use cold water for cooking and preparing baby formula.
 Do not drink or cook with water from the hot water tap, as lead dissolves more easily into hot water.
 Do not use water from the hot water tap to make baby formula.